Theory of coupled neuronal-synaptic dynamics: Freezable chaos

-The previous section identified stable fixed points of the full-system dynamics, as is typical in studies of dynamical systems.
-Another interesting question is whether a subsystem can have a stable fixed point that does not survive in the context of the full system \cite{tsodyks1997paradoxical, curto2019fixed}.
-Here, we define and characterize an effect called freezable chaos in which a stable fixed point of neuronal dynamics is continuously destabilized through synaptic dynamics, giving rise to neuronal-synaptic chaos.
+The previous section characterized stable fixed points of the dynamics, as is typical dynamical-systems studies.
+Another question is whether a subsystem can have a stable fixed point that is unstable in the context of full system.
+We now study \textit{freezable chaos}, a state where a stable fixed point of neuronal dynamics is continuously destabilized through synaptic dynamics, generating chaos.

-For chaotic states with Hebbian plasticity, we define phases of non-freezable, semi-freezable, and freezable chaos based on the neuronal dynamics that ensue after the following manipulation.
-At time $t = 0$, which is arbitrary due to stationarity, we abruptly halt synaptic dynamics by sending $p \rightarrow \infty$.
-The synaptic couplings are left in their halt-time state,
+As described in Sec.~\ref{sec:phase-diagram}, for chaotic states with Hebbian plasticity, we define nonfreezable, semifreezable, and freezable chaos depending on the neuronal dynamics that ensue after halting synaptic dynamics.
+In \text{(semi-)freezable} chaos, neurons retain a stable memory of the halt-time state as we illustrate in Fig.~\ref{fig:freezable}(a).

-We refer to $\bm{\phi}(0)$ as the halt-time neuronal state.
-In the phase of non-freezable chaos, following halting of synaptic dynamics, neuronal dynamics remain chaotic, with no trace of the halt-time neuronal state present in neuronal activity (Fig.~\ref{fig:freezable_chaos}A).
-In semi-freezable chaos, neuronal dynamics remain chaotic, with neurons fluctuating about a baseline that has nonvanishing overlap with the halt-time neuronal state (Fig.~\ref{fig:freezable_chaos}B).
-Finally, in freezable chaos, neurons settle to a stable fixed point, $\bm{\phi}^\text{FP}$ (components $\phi^{\text{FP}}_i = \phi({x}^{\text{FP}}_i)$), with nonvanishing overlap with the halt-time neuronal state (Fig.~\ref{fig:freezable_chaos}C).